-The study therapy is designed to target HER2 protein overexpression, which can cause cancer cells to rapidly grow and form solid tumors.
-The study therapy is made from your own macrophage cells, which are a type of immune cell that helps protect you from infections.
+The study treatment (CT-0508) is designed to target HER2 protein overexpression, which can cause cancer cells to rapidly grow and form solid tumors.
+The study treatment is made from your own macrophage cells, which are a type of immune cell that helps protect you from infections.

-An “investigational” cancer therapy is a therapy that has not been approved as a standard treatment.
-These therapies are still being researched in clinical trials to make sure they are safe and effective.
+An “investigational” cancer treatment is a treatment that has not been approved as a standard treatment.
+These treatments are still being investigated in clinical trials to make sure they are safe, tolerable and effective.

-Regulatory authorities, such as the US Food and Drug Administration (FDA), must approve an investigational therapy before it can be used to treat cancer.About Clinical Trials
+Regulatory authorities, such as the US Food and Drug Administration (FDA), must approve all investigational treatments before they can be used to treat cancer as well as any other diseases or disorders.About Clinical Trials